Understanding Prototypes

 Important points about proto

-is a built-in property that points to an object’s prototype, enabling objects to inherit properties and methods.- Writing to
+__proto__is a built-in property that points to an object’s prototype, enabling objects to inherit properties and methods.- Writing to

-changes the prototype (or blueprint) of an object and indirectly affects all objects inheriting from it - The key
+__proto__changes the prototype (or blueprint) of an object and indirectly affects all objects inheriting from it - The key

-is like a secret backdoor in JavaScript that allows changing the prototype of any object. - Properties added via
+__proto__is like a secret backdoor in JavaScript that allows changing the prototype of any object. - Properties added via

-are inherited by objects, which can override or introduce behaviors unexpectedly. - Functions like
+__proto__are inherited by objects, which can override or introduce behaviors unexpectedly. - Functions like

-if input is not sanitized. - Parsers (like
+Object.assign()or recursive merging can unintentionally process__proto__if input is not sanitized. - Parsers (like

-is typically non-enumerable, meaning it doesn’t appear in loops, making its presence harder to detect.
+JSON.parse) treat__proto__as a regular key, allowing attackers to embed it in JSON data for pollution. __proto__is typically non-enumerable, meaning it doesn’t appear in loops, making its presence harder to detect.